Minneapolis officials promise transparency after communication lapse during unrest

-Leaders of the city’s health, public works, housing and economic development departments shared the latest statistics following the aftermath of Floyd’s death in police custody.
+Leaders of the city’s health, public works, housing and economic development departments shared the latest statistics in the aftermath of Floyd’s death in police custody.

 City Coordinator Mark Ruff said they were committed to racial equity as the city began to emerge from “multiple crises,” including the coronavirus pandemic, the destruction of buildings and lack of shelter for a surfacing homeless population.